TUDa-FZD/Lanelet2-BSSD-Converter/doc/Lanelet2 installation guide.md

          <code>apt-get install python3-venv</code>
       2. Create a virtual environment in the catkin workspace folder:
          <code>python3 -m venv env</code>
-   7. in Lanelet2_WS invoke
+   7. in "Lanelet2_WS" directory invoke
-      catkin init
+      <code>catkin init</code>
       and for Python setup (edit the python version at the end to adjust to the version on your system!
 Ubuntu 20.04 ships with 3.8)
       <code>catkin config --cmake-args -DCMAKE_BUILD_TYPE=RelWithDebInfo -DPYTHON_VERSION=3.8 </code>
-   8. in Lanelet2_WS invoke
+   8. in "Lanelet2_WS" directory invoke
       <code>catkin build</code>
    9. add the following code to to ~/.bashrc (In Files, go to home, enable “show hidden files” in the hamburger menu and add those two lines at the very end of the file “.bashrc”, save and close)
-      <code>source /opt/ros/noetic/setup.bash</code>
+       <code>source /opt/ros/noetic/setup.bash
-      <code>source "your path to the workspace-folder created in 3.1"/devel/setup.bash </code>
+       source "your path to the workspace-folder created in 3.1"/devel/setup.bash </code>
 4. Test your installation:
    1. Open Terminal anywhere
    2. type, but don’t invoke
       <code>rosrun lane </code>
-   3. Press the key for tab
+   3. Press tab on your keyboard
    4. If the word “lane” is automatically completed to “lanelet2”, the installation worked.